OUR BEST WRITING OF 2023

 As domestic unrest in Kenya grows, President William Ruto’s carefully crafted global image is unravelling.
 Internal discontent is eroding Ruto’s international standing, which can potentially damage Kenya’s position as a regional sanctuary.

-THE MINISTRY OF ARTS / BOOKS DEPT.
+THE MINISTRY OF ARTS / FILM DEPT.

 THE MINISTRY OF BUSINESS X THE ECONOMY